Former CEO of Harrah’s to become Wynn’s board chairman

-LAS VEGAS — Wynn Resorts announced additional changes to its board of directors on Monday as part of the latest restructuring since sexual misconduct allegations against the company’s founder surfaced earlier this year.
+LAS VEGAS — Wynn Resorts announced additional changes to its board of directors Monday, a truce with its top shareholder and the end to an internal investigation into the sexual misconduct allegations against the company’s founder that surfaced earlier this year.

-The appointment of industry veteran Phil Satre as vice chairman of the company’s board is among ongoing changes that include an expanded board that includes more women.
+The appointment of industry veteran Phil Satre as vice chairman is the latest change to a board that has seen resignations and appointments since March.
+The move is among the many steps the casino operator’s leadership has taken to show it is committed to move the company onto a new chapter.

-Satre will become the board’s chairman when D. Boone Wayson steps down from that role by Dec.
-31. Satre was the longtime chairman and CEO of Harrah’s Entertainment.
-Most recently, he was chairman of the board of IGT, which manufactures slot machines and other casino equipment.
+Most recently, Satre was chairman of the board of IGT, which manufactures slot machines and other casino equipment.

-The Wall Street Journal reported that several women said he harassed or assaulted them and that one case led to a $7.5 million settlement.
+The Wall Street Journal in January reported that several women said he harassed or assaulted them and that one case led to a $7.5 million settlement.

 Wynn has filed a defamation lawsuit against The Associated Press for its reporting on a separate allegation made to police.